Extended-Thunder/send-later/index.md

 Preferences
 ---------------------------

-You can get to the add-on's preferences page in two ways:
+You can get to the add-on's preferences page in several ways:

-1. Click on "Send Later" in the status bar at the bottom of your main window and select "Send Later preferences" from the pop-up menu.
-The preferences will open in a new tab.
+1. Click the "Send Later" button in the top bar of the main Thunderbird window and then on "Send later preferences" in the pop-up.
-2. Select "Add-ons" from the hamburger menu or the Tools menu.
-The extension manager will open in a new tab.
-Click on "Send Later", and then on the "Preferences" tab.
+2. Go to Tools > Add-ons and Themes and click the little wrench icon next to Send Later.
+3. Go to Tools > Add-ons and Themes, click on Send Later, and click on the Preferences tab.

+There's no "Save" button on this screen because the settings save automatically as you change them; you'll see a green checkmark flash briefly to tell you when a setting is saved.
+However, text boxes won't save until you move out of them, so if you're editing a setting in a text box, make sure to click somewhere else to get it to save before closing the preferences.

 Here is the main preferences screen, followed by explanations of the various settings: